Feedback Guidance of Diffusion Models: Used resources and LLM use

 For the stochastic sampler all experiments are run using on a NVIDIA Tesla V100-SXM3-32GB GPU.
 Generating 50k images in batches of 64 using the EDM2-XS model \cite{KarrasEDM2, Autoguid}, as required for a valid FID benchmark \cite{FID, FDDinoV2Stein}, takes 7h30 on such a node.
 For the 2\textsuperscript{nd}-order Heun sampler of the PFODE \cite{KarrasEDM, KarrasEDM2} a NVIDIA GeForce RTX 4090 GPU is used.
 Generating 50k images in batches of 64 using the EDM2-XS model \cite{KarrasEDM2, Autoguid}, as required for a valid FID benchmark \cite{FID, FDDinoV2Stein}, takes 8h on such a node.
-For the T2I results using Stable diffusion 2\cite{LDMs}, we rely on a NVIDIA GeForce GTX 1080 Ti GPU.
-These can be used, because the experiments performed only require the generation of around 2k images per hyperparameter setting, which takes around 6h on such a node.
+For the T2I results using Stable diffusion 2\cite{LDMs}, we rely on an NVIDIA Tesla V100-SXM3-32GB GPU.
+The experiments performed only require the generation of 3k images per hyperparameter setting, which takes around 2h on such a node.

+During the writing of this document, publicly available LLMs of different sources were used to rewrite, or polish, existing text.
+Typically, a first draft was written by one of the authors and then polished after comments from the others, thereafter the text was, in some cases, condensed or slightly modified, on a paragraph level.
+It is our belief that by solely correcting the document with an LLM on a paragraph level, our original ideas as well as the intended flow of the paper remains closest to ours.
+The propositions of the LLMs were only accepted when in full alignment with the handwritten text, and were otherwise discarded.

 \fi